Enroll in ANY Agile, Scrum & SAFe course and get PMP Training absolutely FREE!

 Who owns the User Story?

-While the Product Owner owns the user story, the entire cross-functional team works on the product backlog.
+While the Product Owner owns the user story in agile, the entire cross-functional team works on the product backlog.
 The Product Owner is accountable for managing and organizing the product backlog, including its contents and ordering.

 Pro Guide